 On dry tracks, we would not recommend these tires, one because they are not made for fast tracks, and second, they won’t be safe to exit turn at a fast pace because of non-sporty sidewalls that might lose traction on turns.

 Overall, in most dry road situations, this tire is great, satisfies the drivers, and delivers safe and secure rides all year round.

 Wet and Rain Experience

-Dry road conditions and wet roads are totally different situations where all-season compound and tread design shine if they are properly embedded.
-And this tire you can say have fouls in its tread design.
+Dry road conditions and wet roads are totally different situations where all-season compound and tread designs shine if they are properly embedded.
+And this tire, you can say, has fouls in its tread design.

 And as our test results elaborate, the Defender T+H really outclass this tire on wet performance, not because the Michelin tire is perfect in wet, but due to this tire’s bad performance in wet and rainy situations.

 It won’t be good for everyday wet drivers, but for someone who doesn’t usually face storms or heavy rainfall, this tire will be great for all-year rides.

 Light Snow, Deep Snow, and Ice